bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image150.png?raw=true"
   style="width:45%"
-  alt="Use exclamation and equal for NOT." />
+  title="Use exclamation and equal for NOT" alt="Use exclamation and equal for NOT." />
 <img src="./images/image151.png?raw=true"
   style="width:45%"
-  alt="Test, not equal with exclamation + equal sign." />
+  title="Test, not equal with exclamation + equal sign" alt="Test, not equal with exclamation + equal sign." />
 </p>